jiawei-zhang-a/New-Personal_website/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Welcome!
-I am currently pursuing Mathematics and Computer Science at New York University, where my academic interests lie at the crossroads of Causal Inference, Machine Learning, and Biostatistics.
-From theoretical exploration to tangible practical applications, it's an honor to be co-advised by Professors Yang Feng and Siyu Heng, whose guidance is invaluable to my growth.
+I am currently pursuing Mathematics and Computer Science at New York University, where my academic interests lie at the intersection of Causal Inference and Machine Learning.
+From theoretical exploration to practical applications, it's an honor to be co-advised by Professors Yang Feng and Siyu Heng, whose guidance is invaluable to my growth.
 Additionally, I am an active contributor to open-source projects, enhancing essential data science tools like scikit-learn and Pandas.